Toxic Manipulative Communication: Avoid These Traps #PeopleSkills #LeadMorale

 by Kate Nasser |

 When you use manipulative communication, professional and personal relationships can go off course for quite a long time.
 This isn’t the outcome that most people want.
-Yet, manipulative communication subverts respect for others with the aim of selfish gain.
-You might achieve your aim yet rarely without losing trust.
+Yet, that’s what actually happens.
+Manipulative communication subverts respect for others with the aim of selfish gain.
+You might achieve your short term goal yet rarely without losing trust.
 So, it is best to spot this manipulative behavior — in others and in yourself — to avoid the traps and sustain trust.

 Avoid These Traps of Toxic Manipulative Communication